Hiccup99/OneDirect-flyyourdreams/README.md

 # Database

-Bookings - Stores the user information ( mobile number ) after completion of booking and also the flight ID. flight   - Consist of all the flights with details such as -
+Bookings - Stores the user information ( mobile number ) after completion of booking and also the flight ID.<br />
+flight   - Consist of all the flights with details such as -

            1. Flight ID